Playwriting

 Three dreamers act out their hopes and fears in this coming-of-age collection of scenes, music, and poetry.
 Co-developed with the company (Christine Dwyer, Bethany James, Jamison Daniels, and Kyle Brand), as well as guest composers.

-Produced at Sandbox Theatre / Paul Gleason Theatre in LA
+Performed at Sandbox Theatre / Paul Gleason Theatre in LA

 Solo shows